emqx/cloud-docs/en_US/api/rules.md

 ## View Rule
-Get the details of a rule, including the rule's SQL, Topics list, action list, etc. It also returns the value of the statistical index for the current rule and action.
+Get the details of a rule, including the rule's SQL, Topics list, action list, etc. It also returns the value of the metrics for the current rule and action.

 ### URI